grierson/grierson/structure.md

 ### What is Pure code

-`Pure` = Deterministic
+`Pure` = Deterministic + No side effects

-* Deterministic
+Given the same input you will always receive the same output, regardless of how many times it's called or when it's called.

-  * Given the same input you will always receive the same output, regardless of how many times it's called or when it's called.
+It also means it doesn't perform any side effects.
-* Easy to test - No `Stubs`/`Mocks` required, just data for input.
+Haskell defaults to `Pure` functions via the type system unless specified otherwise (`IO`).

 ```mermaid
 ---